-- Shotguns Are Just Better: Batman's Blastgun, and he uses two of them for each arm.
+- Shotguns Are Just Better: Batman's dual-wielded Blastgun and Azrael's Glove.
 Inverted when you're dealing with Shotgun Thieves.

 - Shout-Out: In the level where you fight Two-Face, there's a room where TV is playing Mortal Kombat with Scorpion is fighting Goro.